mlandauer/cuttlefish/README.md

 Things on the cards

 * REST API for deep integration with your application
-* Multiple applications can each have their own SMTP authentication
 * Super-easy link tracking
 * DKIM signing
 * "out of office" and bounce reply filtering